LPS France

 Furthermore, modern technologies offer considerable advantages.
 In particular, they enable:

-• real-time monitoring facilities, 24/7
+• Real-time monitoring of the facilities, 24/7

-• There predictive maintenance equipment, reducing costs
+• Predictive maintenance of equipment, reducing costs

-• remote management via cloud applications, simplifying operations
+• Remote management via cloud applications, simplifying operations

 Importance of Maintenance and Control